Undergraduate Research Process Checklist for Students

 • Options include the Honors Day symposium, the Annual Research Symposium, a comparable professional conference, or a traditional thesis defense.
 Check with your advisor to discuss the best option for you.

-Other Resources
+Additional Resources

 Consider joining the Honors College if interested in graduating with Honors!

-• The Honors College allows you to graduate with Honors while completing Honors experiences and courses.
-The items marked with asterisks (*) require additional course registration to graduate with Honors.
+The Honors College allows you to graduate with Honors while completing Honors experiences and courses.

 Consult with your advisor and program office for complete requirements and additional details specific to your situation.